 Colouring during coronavirus

-The current COVID-19 pandemic has created real confusion for my mum.
+The pandemic created real confusion for my mum.
 She misses seeing her grandchild Mason.
 Mum talks about him a lot and looks forward to seeing him every week.
 My mum knows that he hasn’t visited her for a while and gets upset about this.

 I recently illustrated a photo of Mason for mum and she coloured it in, this undoubtedly lifted her spirits and the picture is definitely the one she treasures the most.

-Colouring is a tactile activity and can be far more than just therapeutic when combined with engagement and conversation.
+Colouring is a tactile activity and can be far more than just therapeutic for people with dementia, when combined with engagement and conversation.

 If you care for someone with dementia, I definitely recommend introducing them to colouring.
-It’s a great way to engage people in an activity especially now in light of the current pandemic.
+It’s a great way to engage people with dementia, especially now in light of the pandemic.

 Activity ideas for people living with dementia